wekan/wekan/docs/wekan.wiki/New-card-with-Python3-and-REST-API.md

-Wekan provide a python script to ease the call of the REST API from command line interface.
+Wekan provides a python script to ease the call of the REST API from command line interface.

 # Context